aws-samples/amazon-bedrock-samples/docs/agents/function-calling/function_calling_with_invoke/function_calling_model_with_invoke.md

 !pip install beautifulsoup4 --quiet
 !pip install lxml --quiet
 ```

+<h3>Tool calling with Anthropic Claude 3.5 Sonnet</h3>

+We set our tools and functions through Python functions.

+We start by defining a tool for simulating a stock ticker symbol lookup tool (`get_ticker_symbol`).
+Note in our example we're just returning a constant ticker symbol for a select group of companies to illustrate the concept, but you could make it fully functional by connecting it to any stock or finance API.

 This first example leverages Claude Sonnet 3.5 in the `us-west-2` region.
 Later, we continue with implementations using various other models available in Amazon Bedrock.
 The full list of models and supported regions can be found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).
 Ensure you have access to the models discussed at the beginning of the notebook.
 The models are invoked via `bedrock-runtime`.